New Constituency Boundaries for Britain 2013

 This page first posted 18 September 2011

-In October 2011, the Boundary Commission for Scotland published their draft recommendations for Scotland.
+In September 2012, the Boundary Commission for Scotland published their revised recommendations for Scotland, after their initial proposals of October 2011.
 This reduces the number of Scottish seats from 59 to 52.
-These proposals are also in draft form and they will probably change before they are finalised.
-The Boundary Commission for Wales published their draft recommendations in January 2012.
+The Boundary Commission for Wales published their initial recommendations in January 2012 and revised proposals in October 2012.
 The number of Welsh seats decreased from 40 to 30.
-The Boundary Commission for Northern Ireland published their draft recommendations in September 2011, and decreased the number of Northern Irish seats from 18 to 16.
+The Boundary Commission for Northern Ireland published their initial recommendations in September 2011 and revised proposals in October 2012.
+They decreased the number of Northern Irish seats from 18 to 16.

-We have calculated implied results for the 2010 election as if it had been run under the new boundaries.
-All of the GB results are now based on local authority election results, which is the most accurate way of calculating them.
+We have calculated implied results for the 2010 election as if it had been run under the revised new boundaries.
+All of the UK results are now based on local authority election results, which is the most accurate way of calculating them.
 Details of the calculation method are available.

 Party2010 Votes2010 Actual Seats2010 Notional SeatsChange